Documents to download

 Environmental problems and benefits

-Plastic waste often does not decompose and can last centuries in landfill, or else end up as litter in the natural environment, which in turn can pollute soils, rivers and oceans, and harm the creatures that inhabit them.
+Plastic waste often does not decompose and can last centuries in landfill, or else ends up as litter in the natural environment, which in turn can pollute soils, rivers and oceans, and harm the creatures that inhabit them.
+There has also been concern raised that mircoplastics (plastic particles that are smaller than 5 millimetres in size) have an adverse impact on the health of humans and animals, although, as the Royal Society notes further evidence is needed on this issue.

-Single use plastic does have a number of benefits.
-These include contributing to food safety and hygiene and reducing packaging weight in transit and thereby reducing energy and emissions that would be generated by using alternative materials.
+Plastic packaging does have benefits.
+This includes contributing to food safety and hygiene and in some circumstance, reduces food waste by prolonging the lifespan of foods.
+It can reduce packaging weight in transit and thereby reducing energy and emissions that would be generated by using alternative materials.

 Government ambitions and targets

-The UK Government under Prime Minister May had a strategic ambition to “…work towards all plastic packaging placed on the market being recyclable, reusable or compostable by 2025.”
+In 2018 the UK Government set a strategic ambition to “…work towards all plastic packaging placed on the market being recyclable, reusable or compostable by 2025.”
 This followed on from and was intended to support commitments to leave the environment in a better condition for the next generation and, in particular:

 • an “ambition” of zero avoidable waste by 2050